 Transportation from / to Sydney Airport

-- Buses – Route 400 travels frequently between Sydney airports and Bondi junction or Burwood stations.
-The cost for one way ticket is around AUD 5.80.
+- Buses – Route 400 operates regularly, connecting Sydney airports with Bondi Junction or Burwood stations.
+The fare for a one-way ticket is approximately AUD 5.80.

-More up-to-date information about the timings, routes and the cost can be found on the Transport NSW website.
+More up-to-date information about the timings, routes and the cost can be found on the Transport for New South Wales (NSW) website.

 - Light Rails

-The main train station is Central train station.
+The primary train station for train services is Central train station.

-In the afternoon, exploring Darling Harbour is a good option.
-The nearest train station to walk down to Darling Harbour is Town Hall station.
+- The closest train station for your stroll to Darling Harbour is Town Hall station.

 - Website: https://www.darlingharbour.com/things-to-do/chinese-garden-of-friendship/

-- Cost: AUD 6 per person (only by cash)
+- Cost: AUD 6 per person (they accept credit/debit cards and cash).

 - Website: https://maas.museum/powerhouse-museum/